Estômago

-Estômago (Portuguese for stomach), or Estômago, a Gastronomic Story, is a 2007 Brazilian–Italian film directed by Marcos Jorge.
+Estômago (Portuguese for stomach), or Estômago, a Gastronomic Story, is a 2007 Brazilian–Italian black comedy crime film directed by Marcos Jorge.
 The film won several awards.
 It was shot in several locations of Curitiba, Paraná.

+In 2015, the Brazilian Film Critics Association aka Abraccine voted Estômago the 74th greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

+A sequel titled Estômago 2: O Poderoso Chef was released in 2024.
+João Miguel and Paulo Miklos reprise their roles.

 Plot

 The film shows in parallel two periods in the life of Raimundo Nonato (João Miguel): one follows his successful career as a cook, the other as a prisoner in a cell with about ten other convicts.
 It gradually becomes clear that these events happen after the former.

 His period as a cook starts when he arrives by bus in a big city, without a place to sleep nor money for food.
 After eating chicken snacks in a cafeteria, he has to wash the dishes to pay for it and is eventually offered a job, receiving merely food and lodging as payment, even though the snacks he cooks are so good it attracts more customers.
 Nonato falls in love with Íria, a gluttonous prostitute, who offers her services in exchange for food.
 He also gets a better job in an Italian restaurant, where he learns more of cooking from his boss Giovanni.
 One day he finds Giovanni having sex with Íria, despite he having proposed to her earlier.
 Enraged, he steals and drinks from his boss' prized wine collection, before murdering them both and cannibalizing a slice of meat removed from Íria's buttocks.